seenashafai/FYP-TBRe_XCP_Simulink_Interface/README.md

 1. Download the project files from the latest release on this repo
 2. Move the 'Automation' folder into your project's root directory
 3. Open `main.m` in MATLAB from your project's directory
-4. Enable 'Generate ASAP2 File' from Simulink's compiler settings
-5. Run `main.m`
+4. Run `main.m`
-6. Your new A2L file will be located in: project_name_rtw/src
+5. Your new A2L file will be located in: project_name_rtw/src